loanmarket/career-ladder/Engineering.md

 #### I am investing back into the business.

-- I am becoming a trusted voice in Loan Market and my opinions and ideas seem to carry some weight.
+- I am a trusted voice in Loan Market and my opinions and ideas carry some weight.
 - I am helping steer the public and private conversations within the business towards positive and productive outcomes.
 - I represent the interest of my team and the technology group as a while to the wider business.
 - I am involved in initiatives beyond developing software.
+- I take time to reflect on our identity, our people and our culture, and the way in which we work.
+I think of ways in which we can improve ourselves, engage others to validate those ideas and then invest time in implementing them.